create3000/x_ite/docs/_posts/getting-started.md

 Maybe you are curious now [how to use X_ITE with Electron](/x_ite/how-to-use-x-ite-with-electron/)?

 Also try [x_ite-node](https://www.npmjs.com/package/x_ite-node), a pure Node.js version, without any dependencies on Electron or any browser.
-Suitable for just reading 3D files, analyzing, processing and generating X3D.
+Suitable for just reading 3D files, analyzing, processing and generating X3D with node.

 ```console
 $ npm install x_ite-node